mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

     435.09 0.834000
     ...

-It is available the function :py:meth:`mitsuba.spectrum_to_file` that generates, given the wavelengths and its values, the text file corresponding to the previously explained format.
+Mitsuba provides a function (:py:meth:`mitsuba.spectrum_to_file`) to create such file, given the wavelenths and its values.

 For more details regarding spectral information in Mitsuba 3, please have a look at the :ref:`corresponding section <sec-spectra>` in the plugin documentation.